Furry friend dining next to you? Here's what you need to know | CBC News

 More animals are out with their owners as summer approaches, pandemic restrictions lift and lives return to normalcy — something restaurant owners say they're excited to see, even as one accessibility expert calls for sensitivity.

-Bonney's restaurant in the ByWard Market has received many inquiries over the last year, asking if their space is dog-friendly.
+Bonney's restaurant in Ottawa's ByWard Market has received many inquiries over the last year if their space is dog-friendly.

 "I definitely can see an increase like everyone else has noticed," he said.

-Kate Rutledge, director of operations at Zak's Diner, says she's noticed something similar.
+Kate Rutledge, director of operations at Zak's Diner, said she's noticed something similar.

 "Absolutely.
 There's been a huge shift over the past, at least, the last decade," said Rutledge, who's worked with the Ottawa restaurant for more than 20 years.